DougAugSilva/nuum_calculus/README.md

 To use this repository you just need to compile the code with the function in they respective aquiver, and and call those files as libraries of C.

 ## Repository structure
-> OBS: Modify because the creation of new outputs.

 ```
 nuum_calculus/
 ├── include/